1. APRU (the Association of Pacific Rim Universities)

 - Innovation and Entrepreneurship

-Kyushu University is the co-chair of Sustainability TEG(Thematic Expert Group) and one of member universities in both of Materials Science TEG and AI TEG.
+Kyushu University is the co-chair of AI TEG(Thematic Expert Group) in year 2022 and one of member universities in both of Materials Science TEG and Sustainability TEG.

 Aims and ObjectivesAims: